 In this article, we will show you how we started to detect the direction of vehicle movement from still images with deep learning image classification.
-This will be shown on a specific case study of Norwegian parking management solution.
+This will be shown in a specific case study of the Norwegian parking management solution.

 Deep learning: the new level of image classification